FS > M.A.Y.B.E.

 As an INTJ, I’m accountable to my intuition, and things work much better if we cooperate.
 However, you never know when a problem in the exercise-benefit loop will appear, and when that occurs it’s crucial to accept it, name it, and consciously attack it.

-Filed in: Planning /17/ | Goals /52/ | Intuition /62/ | Fitness /31/
+Filed in: Goals /52/ | Intuition /62/ | Planning /17/ | Fitness /31/

-Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Tarpip."
-Which I believe is a term used when speaking about friends who have certain qualities.
+Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Niinest."
+Pretty sure it has to do with angry moms.

 ·